eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 ## Documentation

-We need to update the [`README.md`](https://github.com/eslint/markdown?tab=readme-ov-file#eslint-markdown-language-plugin) for `@eslint/markdown` to include details about the new GFM Alert syntax parsing feature.
+We need to update the [`README.md`](https://github.com/eslint/markdown?tab=readme-ov-file#eslint-markdown-language-plugin) for `@eslint/markdown` to include details about the new GFM alert syntax parsing feature.
 In particular, we should document the new `alert` option under the [Language Options](https://github.com/eslint/markdown?tab=readme-ov-file#language-options) section.

 ## Drawbacks